Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Discussion

 \subsection{DESI DR1: Contributions and Limitations}

-The release of DESI DR1 marks an unprecedented spectroscopic training sample that substantially improves photo-$z$ performance across the full redshift range.
-To explicitly demonstrate these contributions, we employ the LSDR10 dataset as a representative baseline for our analysis.

-The primary contribution of DESI DR1 lies in its $\sim$3-fold expansion of the spectroscopic training sample compared to SDSS alone, with improvements in both redshift range and magnitude coverage.
-Figure~\ref{fig:color_redshift_comparison} compares the color-redshift distributions of SDSS and DESI samples.
-The SDSS sample is predominantly confined to $z < 0.8$, whereas DESI extends to $z \sim 1.6$ through LRG and ELG targets, with distinct populations clearly visible in the $g-r$ and $r-z$ color spaces.
-At low redshifts ($0.1 < z < 0.4$), BGS reaches $\sim$1.7 mag fainter than the SDSS main galaxy sample \citep{strauss2002, hahn2023}, providing denser coverage for intermediate-luminosity galaxies.
+As characterized in Section~\ref{sec:spectro_properties}, DESI DR1 expands the spectroscopic training sample by a factor of $\sim$3 compared to SDSS alone, with critical improvements in both redshift range and magnitude coverage (Figure~\ref{fig:color_redshift_comparison}).
 These improvements translate directly into better photo-$z$ performance: as shown in Figure~\ref{fig:nmad_vs_z}, DESI-trained models maintain $\sigma_{\mathrm{NMAD}} \lesssim 0.05$ out to $z \sim 1.6$, whereas SDSS-only models degrade rapidly beyond $z \sim 1$.

 Despite these advances, several limitations warrant consideration.
 On the one hand, DESI target selection prioritizes specific science goals over magnitude-limited sampling, causing LRGs, ELGs, and BGS to occupy distinct regions of color-magnitude space while leaving intermediate-color populations underrepresented.
 For sources in these sparsely sampled regions, the model must extrapolate rather than interpolate, potentially degrading accuracy.
 On the other hand, DESI DR1 covers $\sim$9,000 deg$^2$, leaving portions of the sky with limited spectroscopic coverage, but this limitation will be alleviated as the complete DESI survey expands to $\sim$40 million spectra over 14,000 deg$^2$.